xbeat/Machine-Learning/README.md

 Introduction to Building an Interactive Chatbot App

 In this tutorial, we'll explore how to build an interactive chatbot app using Groq's Language Models (LLMs) and Streamlit, a Python library for creating user-friendly web applications.
 We'll cover the necessary steps to set up the environment, integrate Groq's LLMs, and create a user interface with Streamlit.

+## Breast Cancer Survival Prediction with Machine Learning

+Introduction to Breast Cancer Survival Prediction

+Breast cancer survival prediction using gene expression and clinical data is a crucial area of research in oncology.
+This presentation will guide you through the process of preparing data and applying machine learning algorithms for survival prediction.

 ## Key Data Science Techniques!
 Classification, Clustering, Regression